epavanello/fixodev/README.md

 1. Install the GitHub App on your repository.
 2. Configure the app settings as needed in your GitHub repository settings.
-3. Trigger the bot using one of the following ways (bot name: `@RepoSister`):
+3. Trigger the bot using one of the following ways (bot name: `@fixodev`):
    1. by pushing code changes to your repository
    1. by creating an issue mentioning the bot
    1. by creating a pull request mentioning the bot
    1. by commenting on the pull request mentioning the bot

 ## Features